 One of the most common mistakes that travellers make has to do with how they get their hands on the local currency.
 There are three ways to do this without getting ripped off:

-- Use a debit card from one of the accounts I've listed above to use local ATMs.
+- Use a debit card from one of the accounts I've listed above to withdraw cash from local ATMs.
 These cards typically use the Visa or Mastercard rate, which is always better than using a broker or agent.

 - Pay exclusively with debit or credit card, if the country you're visiting is card-friendly.
 I never use cash when visiting countries such as the US, Canada, Australia, New Zealand and the UK.
 Most Nordic countries are cashless, as are a lot of big cities in Europe.

 Never use a physical broker such as Travelex or the currency conversion kiosks you find in airports.
 This is literally (literally) a waste of money.
 They operate on margins and commissions, and you'll never get a rate that's even close to fair with any of them them.

 Like the banks and debit cards mentioned about, credit cards that offer fee-free international transactions are a must-have for any traveller or nomad.
 Most credit cards have a 2-3% international fee.
-It might not sound like much, they add up very quickly and it doesn't make any sense to give your hard earned money away to the banks.
+It might not sound like much, but this adds up very quickly and it doesn't make any sense to give your hard-earned money away to a bank.

 Some even give you free travel insurance and flight reward points - although I've found that the latter often have fees attached that raises questions about whether it's actually good value for money without spending a fortune.

 Alternatively, look into your spending habits and see if annual fees can be offset with bonus points and benefits such as travel insurance and airport lounges.
-If your profession requires high spending (e.g. Google or Facebook Ads), you can also connect your credit card with these services to use you and your clients’ ad spend to get additional points.
+If your profession requires high spending (e.g. Google or Facebook Ads), you can also connect your credit card with these services to use your ad spend to get additional points.
 Depending on your ad spend, the accrued points and benefits might outweigh any fees.

-Nobody needs travel insurance – until they do.
-Then they really need it.
+Nobody needs travel insurance.
+That's until they do - then they really need it.
 The number of horror stories I've heard that were thankfully covered by the travel insurance literally is in the thousands, and I've personally also been saved by being insured before my travels.